VBA to Customize Row Height in Excel (6 Methods)

 Above is the example dataset that this article will follow.
 In the dataset, the row height for all the rows is 15.

-Let’s learn how to set a new row height for a specific row from our dataset.
+Let’s start by setting a new row height for a specific row from our dataset.
 We will set a new row height for row number 7.
-The steps on how to do that are shown below.

 Steps: